smoghadamreza/xtrader/Writerside/topics/unit-transfer-model.md

         <td>:x:</td>
         <td>:heavy_check_mark:</td>
         <td>NA</td>
-        <td>Each transfer, has a commission fee for #TODO.
-This field is for storing the commission fee amount.</td>
+        <td>Each transfer has a commission fee for the fund manager.
+This field is for storing the commission fee amount (typically calculated as a percentage of the transfer value).</td>
     </tr>
 </table>